-Mitigation Measure Source Implementation Schedule Responsible Party Status / Date / Initials 24 Permittee shall obtain the capitalization rate from the selected Endowment Manager for use in calculating the endowment assessment and adjust for any additional administrative, periodic, or annual fees.
-ITP Conditions: Capitalization Rate and Fees Before commencing ground- or vegetation-disturbing activities Permittee 25 Permittee shall include in the endowment assessment assumptions the following buffers for endowment establishment and use that will substantially ensure long-term viability and security of the Endowment: • A 10 percent contingency shall be added to each endowment calculation to hedge against underestimation of the fund, unanticipated expenditures, inflation, or catastrophic events.
-ITP Conditions: Endowment Buffers/ Assumptions Before commencing ground- or vegetation-disturbing activities Permittee The endowment shall be established assuming spending will not occur for the first three years after full funding.
-For all large capital expenses to occur periodically but not annually such as fence replacement or well replacement, payments shall be withheld from the annual disbursement until the year of anticipated need or upon request to Endowment Manager and CDFW.
-26 Permittee shall transfer the long-term endowment funds to the Endowment Manager upon CDFW approval of the Endowment Deposit Amount identified above.
-ITP Conditions: Transfer Long- term Endowment Funds Before commencing ground- or vegetation-disturbing activities Permittee 27 The approved Endowment Manager may pool the Endowment with other endowments for the operation, management, and protection of HM lands for local populations of the Covered Species but shall maintain separate accounting for each Endowment.
+Mitigation Measure Source Implementation Schedule Responsible Party Status / Date / Initials 32 Permittee shall obtain the capitalization rate from the selected Endowment Manager for use in calculating the endowment assessment and adjust for any additional administrative, periodic, or annual fees.
+ITP Condition of Approval - Habitat Acquisition and Protection; Capitalization Rate and Fees Before starting Covered Activities added with Amendment No. 3 or within 24 months of the effective date of the ITP if Security is provided Permittee 33 Permittee shall include in the endowment assessment assumptions the following buffers for endowment establishment and use that will substantially ensure long-term viability and security of the Endowment: • A 10 percent contingency shall be added to each endowment calculation to hedge against underestimation of the fund, unanticipated expenditures, inflation, or catastrophic events. • The endowment shall be established assuming spending will not occur for the first three years after full funding. • For all large capital expenses to occur periodically but not annually such as fence replacement or well replacement, payments shall be withheld from the annual disbursement until the year of anticipated need or upon request to Endowment Manager and CDFW.
+ITP Condition of Approval - Habitat Acquisition and Protection; Endowment Buffers/ Assumptions Before starting Covered Activities added with Amendment No. 3 or within 24 months of the effective date of the ITP if Security is provided Permittee 34 Permittee shall transfer the long-term endowment funds to the Endowment Manager upon CDFW approval of the Endowment Deposit Amount identified above.
+ITP Condition of Approval - Habitat Acquisition and Protection; Transfer Long- term Endowment Funds Before starting Covered Activities added with Amendment No. 3 or within 24 months of the effective date of the ITP if Security is provided Permittee 35 The approved Endowment Manager may pool the Endowment with other endowments for the operation, management, and protection of HM lands for local populations of the Covered Species but shall maintain separate accounting for each Endowment.
 The Endowment Manager shall, at all times, hold and manage the Endowment in compliance with the ITP, Government Code sections 65965-65968, as amended, and Probate Code sections 18501-18510, as amended.
 Notwithstanding Probate Code sections 18501-18510, the Endowment Manager shall not make any disbursement from the Endowment that will result in expenditure of any portion of the principal of the endowment without the prior written approval of CDFW in its sole discretion.
 Permittee shall ensure that this requirement is included in any agreement of any kind governing the holding, investment, management, and/or disbursement of the Endowment funds.
-ITP Conditions: Management of the Endowment Before commencing ground- or vegetation-disturbing activities (or within 12 months of issuance of the ITP if Security is provided) Permittee Notwithstanding Probate Code sections 18501-18510, if CDFW determines in its sole discretion that an expenditure needs to be made from the Endowment to preserve the conservation values of the HM lands, the Endowment Manager shall process that expenditure in accordance with directions from CDFW.
+Notwithstanding Probate Code sections 18501-18510, if CDFW determines in its sole discretion that an expenditure needs to be made from the Endowment to preserve the conservation values of the HM lands, the Endowment Manager shall process that expenditure in accordance with directions from CDFW.
 The Endowment Manager shall not be liable for any shortfall in the Endowment resulting from CDFW's decision to make such an expenditure.
-28 Permittee shall reimburse CDFW for all reasonable costs incurred by CDFW related to issuance and monitoring of the ITP, including, but not limited to transaction fees, account set-up fees, administrative fees, title and documentation review and related title transactions, costs incurred from other state agency reviews, and overhead related to transfer of HM lands to CDFW.
-ITP Conditions: Reimburse CDFW Before commencing ground- or vegetation-disturbing activities Permittee
+ITP Condition of Approval - Habitat Acquisition and Protection; Management of the Endowment Before starting Covered Activities added with Amendment No. 3 or within 24 months of the effective date of the ITP if Security is provided Permittee